An explanation of Mondrian's oeuvre by Michael Sciam

 Layout D

-On the next page we shall examine in detail works of both Layouts C and D.
+On the next page we shall examine additional works of both Layouts C and D.